Privacy Policy

 We manage our websites in accordance with the principles set out below:

-We undertake to comply with statutory data protection regulations and endeavour always to take into account the principles of data avoidance and data minimisation.
+We undertake to comply with statutory data protection regulations and endeavor always to take into account the principles of data avoidance and data minimization.

 The controller, within the meaning of the General Data Protection Regulation (GDPR) and other national data protection laws of the Member States, as well as other statutory data protection regulations, is: